An Alternative Plan to Close Rikers Faster and Provide Community-Based Affordable Housing

 Introducing the Alternative Plan

 Over the past several years, Welcome to Chinatown and key partners, including Neighbors United Below Canal and Ideas of Order, have worked closely with urban planners, architects, legal experts, and community stakeholders to develop a viable and community-centered alternative to the Manhattan Borough-Based Jail.
 This plan was shaped by technical expertise and grassroots input, grounded in the belief that public safety, justice reform, and neighborhood stability are not mutually exclusive.
-What follows are the six core goals of our proposed alternative.
+What follows are the three core goals of our proposed alternative.

 Join us in demanding a better plan— faster, safer, and more just.